Child labor in the Philippines: Child labor laws in the Philippines

 After the fall of the Marcos regime in 1986, increasing demands for reforms in government policies, legislation and programs affecting children made the government respond by ratifying the United Nations Convention on the Rights of the Child (CRC) on 26 July 1990.
 The CRC entered into force as an international agreement on 2 September 1990.
 The convention directs the ratifying countries to "recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development".

-To comply with the mandate of the U.N CRC, the government enacted R.A.
+To comply with the mandate of the CRC, the government enacted R.A.
 7610, "An Act Providing for Stronger Deterrence and Special Protection of Children Against Abuse, Exploitation, and Discrimination, Providing Penalties for its Violation and for Other Purposes" on 17 June 1992.
 Initially, the act was lauded for its innovation in promoting child welfare, especially those found in extremely difficult situations.
 However, the act was also severely criticized because of how its provisions severely changed existing policies regarding Child labor laws.
 Article VIII, Section 12, of R.A.
 7610 legalized the employment of all children below 15 years of age, but only if the employer is able to secure a working permit from the Department of Labor and Employment (DOLE).

 Public opinion and international organizations like the ILO and the UNICEF, along with the local Department of Justice pushed to amend R.A.
 7610, Article VII, Section 12, as it was in flagrant violation of ILO convention no. 59.
 A new law called R.A.
 7658 or "An Act Prohibiting the Employment of Children below 15 Years of Age in Public and Private Undertakings" was passed in October 1993 for this purpose.
 R.A.
 7658 allows only two exceptions to the prohibition on employment below the minimum age, first for the concerned child to "work directly under the sole responsibility of the child's parents or legal guardian and where only members of the employer's family are employed" and second, "where a child's employment in public entertainment or information through cinema, theater, radio or television is essential".
 Additionally, the new law requires the employers to first secure for the child a work permit from the DOLE before the child can begin to work.

 In 2003, the Philippines passed a new law known as R.A.
 9231 or the "Special Protection of Children Against Child Abuse, Exploitation and Discrimination Act".
 This law specifically limits the employment of children below 15 years old, with the same exceptions as R.A.
 7658, with additional provisions regarding restrictions on the number of hours children are allowed to work, provisions on expanding working children's access to education, social, medical, and legal assistance.